trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

 Next, we will set the new max bid and the max bidder.
-After that, we will store the value of the last highest bid and the bidder because we will need these information later.
+After that, we will store the value of the last highest bid and the bidder because we will need this information later.

 ```solidity
 address lastHightestBidder = maxBidder; // The address of the last highest bidder